hilmansw/hilmansw.github.io/_pages/about.md

 Recent News
 ======
 * February 2025.
 I am joining at Karya Husada University Semarang, Indonesia as a Lecturer in Informatics.
 * January 2025.
-I am international certified of MicroTik Certified Network Associate (MTCNA) from MikroTik.
+II am internationally certified by MicroTik Certified Network Associate (MTCNA) from MikroTik.